Posts

+Project controls are the processes used to forecast and measure project activities.
 Project controls are an essential way to identify bottlenecks in your projects and push things through quicker.
 In this blog, we’ll look at how using project controls in project management fits into the processes we use in Proteus.

 What are project controls?